Tipping points & feedback loops

 Work needed to get to the tipping point

 For the methane feedback loop, the work is the heating needed to melt the Tundra ice and release the methane.
-The current high levels of greenhouse gases are currently heating the planet and doing this work.
+The current high levels of greenhouse gases are heating the planet and doing this work.
 We are already seeing melting Tundra and methane release.

 The duration of the motion